Shiva-Karimi-research/numerical-analysis-of-volterra-delay-equations/README.md

 | 2 | 140 | 4.99e-2 |
 | 2 | 200 | 4.70e-2 |

+The convergence is slower compared to q = 0.5, indicating increased numerical difficulty for smaller delay parameters.

 ---

 #### Case 3: q = 1/4